artsy/sup/README.md

 ### Environment variables

-This app uses the [figaro](https://github.com/laserlemon/figaro) gem, so it is recommended that you place all your environment variables in a `application.yml` file in the root directory of the app.
+This app uses the [figaro](https://github.com/laserlemon/figaro) gem, so it is recommended that you place all your environment variables in a `application.yml` file in the `config` directory of the app.
 The **required** environment variables are:

 ```
 COMPANY_NAME: "Initech"